There are no perfect defenses against shark bites. But wearable tech might help, researchers say.

 Oceanfront communities for a century have sought shark-mitigation efforts, relying on old-school technology such as shark nets and drum lines and even targeted culling efforts.
 In recent years, a push for conservation has renewed calls to end practices such as shark hunts and the use of nets, which are detrimental to not only sharks but dolphins, fish and other marine life.

-With a growing number of sharks considered threatened species, an industry of nonlethal shark deterrents such as personal electronic devices has flourished in the past five to eight years, said Naylor.
+With a growing number of sharks considered threatened species, an industry of nonlethal shark deterrents such as personal electronic devices has flourished in the past five to eight years, Naylor said.
 Manufacturers now sell personal wearables and devices that attach to surfboards and boats.

 But devices on the market, he warns, provide a false sense of security if people think they can venture into risky conditions and expect not to be bitten.
-The best way to avoid shark bites is the common-sense guidance known for decades, he said: Don’t stray far from shore, don’t swim or surf alone and avoid the water if conditions are rough or if there’s an abundance of bait fish nearby.
+The best way to avoid shark bites is the common-sense guidance known for decades, he said: Don’t stray far from shore, don’t swim or surf alone, and avoid the water if conditions are rough or if there’s an abundance of bait fish nearby.

 As the technology for shark-deterring wearables improves, Bradshaw said understanding how weather and climate cycles affect sharks will be another important piece of the puzzle.
-El Niño and La Niña weather events that can impact conditions such as flooding and water temperature in turn affect algae bloom, fish populations and conditions lower in the food chain that ultimately impact an apex predator such as a shark.
+El Niño and La Niña weather events that can affect conditions such as flooding and water temperature in turn have an impact on algae bloom, fish populations and conditions lower in the food chain that ultimately impact an apex predator such as a shark.

 “The climate signal is one of the most interesting parts; the rest is kind of just fancy math,” Bradshaw said of his recent research.
 “If we can give governments a tap on the shoulder and say ‘the next couple of years are going to be bad shark years,’ that can be useful.”